brian-zZZ/Rep_pred/README.md

 * feature_engineering.ipynb: Feature engineering on the training and testing datasets, generating processed datasets.
 * trainer_evaluator.ipynb: Creating and training the model, then predicting the testing dataset using the model, and saving the prediction results locally.
 * tb_repurchase_.ipyhb: Used for data analysis, plotting, and visualization.

+## Reproduction
-To replicate this algorithm, simply run the first two Jupyter notebooks.
+To replicate this algorithm, simply run the first two Jupyter notebooks. \
+Notice: Before run the code, please prepare the datasets from the competition link.

 ## Info
 Author: Weihong Zhang, College of AI, UCAS. \